ishaandey/node/week-7/README.md

 | Lab: Decision Trees Under the Hood       | [![Link](../tools/buttons/open-article.svg)](lab/README.md)  | 10-25-2020 |

 ### Acknowledgements
 Big thank you to Ben for the decision trees, and Ruthvik for the KNN content during workshop and labs this week.
+Image and content sources are listed in the corresponding slide decks.